 B.A. in Interior Architecture

-In the full-time Interior Design degree program you will learn scientific, artistic and constructive methods.
+In the full-time Interior Architecture degree program you will learn scientific, artistic and constructive methods.
 You acquire conceptual, technical and creative skills in the field of tension between object and space.
 In each semester, you work on a cross-module project.
 Design developments, material and media technologies as well as architectural theory positions are constantly updated and integrated into the degree program.

 The bachelor's degree program enables you to develop your own attitude in a complex professional field in a responsible and well-founded manner.
 With your acquired knowledge, you can work at the interface to architecture or take on tasks in the areas of communication design, media design and design.

 The seven-semester program provides you with broad and solid basic knowledge of the artistic and constructive design of space, and concludes after your final thesis with the academic degree of Bachelor of Arts, qualifying you for a professional career.